JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-das-iot-und-wofür-wird-es-benötigt-mit-praxisbeispiel.md

 ## Why, why: the technology behind IoT

-It is not possible to generalise about which technology is used, as IoT is only the generic term.
+It is not possible to generalize about which technology is used, as IoT is only the generic term.
 In principle, however network, e.g. the narrowband, which is based on 4G technology and uses a different frequency band than our smartphone. than our smartphone.
-This frequency band is optimised for a better range (penetration), but is slower in speed. however, it is slower in terms of speed.
-Due to the fact that IoT devices do not send large data, but rather small signals, such as small signals, such as ‘start coffee machine’, this compromise is optimal.
+This frequency band is optimized for a better range (penetration), but is slower in speed. however, it is slower in terms of speed.
+Due to the fact that IoT devices do not send large data, but rather small signals, such as small signals, such as ‘start coffee machine,’ this compromise is optimal.
 It is more important that every IoT device has perfect reception to ensure stable communication.
 No coffee in the morning is not a solution either.

 Of course, there are protocols developed for IoT devices that can transmit data even more efficiently, such as MQTT.
 Microcontrollers and hardware are being developed specifically for IoT applications.
-All with the aim of transferring data as as quickly, efficiently and, above all, consistently as possible.
+All with the aim of transferring data as quickly, efficiently and, above all, consistently as possible.

 Basically, you can say that all devices that can communicate with each other autonomously belong in this area.
-The intelligence that we as humans perceive when the hoover automatically brews a coffee in the morning is based on the coffee in the morning is based on the networking of these devices and the associated automation.
+The intelligence that we as humans perceive when the hover automatically brews a coffee in the morning is based on the coffee in the morning is based on the networking of these devices and the associated automation.

 ## Example of trap detectors: No more abstract theory